 Knee to Chest

 From Downward Facing Dog, inhale and come to plank.
-Simultaneously without dropping the back or the upper torso, pull the right knee towards the right armpits, opening the hip slightly.
+Simultaneously without dropping the back of the upper torso, pull the right knee towards the right armpits, opening the hip slightly.
 Exhale, back to Downward Facing Dog.
 Repeat to the other side.
 Do ten rounds on each side.

-Reclines Spinal Twist
+Reclined Spinal Twist

 Lay down on the back, and spread the arms to the side.
-Pull right knee towards the chest, then keeping the shoulders firm on the mat, drop the knee to the left side.
+Pull the right knee towards the chest, then keeping the shoulders firm on the mat, drop the knee to the left side.
 Stay for five breaths and then change side.

 Lay down on the back with palms facing up.
 Tense all muscles and then relax all the muscles.
 Focus on your breaths only.
 Stay for ten minutes.

 Have fun in your scuba diving activities!
 Shades of Yoga is a yoga teacher training company providing year-round yoga teacher training in Bali.